-Each site has a distinctive story to tell about the health of Clear Creek from before the 240-foot span bridge was built and the positive changes since the bridge opened the estuary to full tidal function.
+The four sites have a distinctive story to tell about the health of Clear Creek from before the 240-foot span bridge was built and the positive changes since the bridge opened (2015) the estuary to full tidal function.

 This pattern, Fishnet, is taken from a traditional Suquamish basket design